telerik/fiddler-everywhere-docs/get-started/configuration.md

 ## Proxy Configuration

 Advanced proxy configuration can set via the **Gateway** submenu in [**_Settings > Gateway_**]({%slug gateway-submenu%}).
 The default behavior is for Fiddler Everywhere to use the system proxy.
 Alternatively, the client exposes options to [set the upstream proxy with proxy bypass list]({%slug gateway-submenu%}#manual-proxy-configuration) or to directly [send all traffic to the origin server]({%slug gateway-submenu%}#no-proxy) option.

+## Next Steps

+Once the client is configured, you can start using its features.
+Learn how to [capture traffic]({%slug capture-traffic-get-started%}), [inspect traffic]({%slug inspecting-traffic-get-started%}), edit traffic, mock a server response, create an API request, or how to share captured sessions with teammates.